Enigmatic-Smile/docs/select/sdks/ios/reference.md

 ### Optional properties (but we recommend to set them)

 The following properties are technically not mandatory to be set.
-However, in order to make your Expense Management use case work with your Transaction Select program, please consider setting them correctly.
+However, in order to make your Loyalty use case work with your Transaction Select program, please consider setting them correctly.

 #### companyName: String